carolomar/carolomar/README.md

 ### Hi there 👋
+My Name is Carol Watson-Omar.
+I am transitioning from IT Support to a field in Software Development.
 <!--
 **carolomar/carolomar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.